Periodicity and Free Periodicity of Alternating Knots: Visibility of -actions

 In the case of an {\bf alternating} freely periodic knot, we have:

 \begin{proposition} Let $K$ be an alternating freely $q$-periodic knot which is not a torus knot.
 Then $K$ can be expressed as

 where $\rm T$ is a {\bf 2}-tangle. \end{proposition}

-\begin{notation} $T$ (T in italics) denotes a primary tangle and $\rm T$ (T in Roman) denotes a fundamental lens-tangle (fundamental tangle for a $(q,r)$ free action) as described in Proposition 5.7. \end{notation}
+\begin{notation} $T$ (italicized T) denotes a primary tangle and $\rm T$ (romanized T) denotes a fundamental lens-tangle which is described in Proposition 5.8. \end{notation}

-\begin{proof} (Proof of Proposition 5.7).
+\begin{proof} (Proof of Proposition 5.8).
 Let $K$ be a a freely $q$-periodic alternating knot which is not a torus knot.
 Let $\Pi$ be an alternating projection of $K$ with its main TBD ${\cal T}_0$ and its primary tangle $T$.
-Since the freely $q$-periodic alternating knots are identified to the $(q,r)$-lens knots,Visibility theorem 5.4 implies that the 2-version of $\lambda (\rm T)^q \, \sigma^{2r}$ is ${\rm T}^q \, \sigma^{2r}$ and that $\rm T$ is necessarily a {\bf 2}-tangle obtained from the (alternating) primary tangle $T$ by summing a power of $\sigma$.
-Therefore, the closure of ${\rm T}^q \, \sigma^{2r}$ is not necessarily alternating. \end{proof}
+Since the freely $q$-periodic alternating knots are identified to the $(q,r)$-lens knots, the Visibility theorem 5.4 implies that the 2-version of $\lambda (\rm T)^q \, \sigma^{2r}$ is ${\rm T}^q \, \sigma^{2r}$ and that $\rm T$ is necessarily a {\bf 2}-tangle obtained from a sum of the (alternating) primary tangle $T$ with a power of $\sigma$. \end{proof}

-We now give the proof of Theorem 5.6. \begin{proof} (Proof of Theorem 5.6).
-By Proposition 5.8, the freely $q$-periodic knot $K$ can be represented as a $(q,r)$-lens knot where $0 < r <q$ expressed as in Equation (23).
-If the closure of ${\rm T}^q \, \sigma^{2r}$ is alternating, we have $T={\rm T}$ and $w=2r$.\\ Otherwise, as analyzed in the proof of Proposition 5.7, we have ${\rm T}=T \sigma^{-n_0}$ for some $n_0$ and we can express $K$ as
+We now give the proof of Freely Periodic ProjectionTheorem. \begin{proof} (Proof of Theorem 5.6).
+By Proposition 5.8 the freely $q$-periodic knot $K$ can be represented as a $(q,r)$-lens knot with the expression of Equation (23).
+If the closure of ${\rm T}^q \, \sigma^{2r}$ is alternating, we have $T={\rm T}$ and $w=2r$.\\ Otherwise, as described in the proof of Proposition 5.8, we have ${\rm T}=T \sigma^{-n_0}$ for some $n_0$ and we can express $K$ as

 (Fig.14 describes how the fundamental lens-tangle $\rm T$ is related to the primary tangle $T$).

 Performing flypes and using Reidemeister moves of type II if necessary, we obtain an alternating projection $\Pi$ given by Equation (21)